NidoBr/Arch-sandbox/README.md

 ### The modifications can be merged with rsync, I will work on this more

+#### The main code to make this bootable is in etc/initcpio/hooks/overlay-preview

 #### I use UKI boot directly, I don't use a bootloader, pay attention to this if you need to adapt something to a specific bootloader

 ## mount.sh